lightbend/kalix-jvm-sdk/maven-archetype-akkasls-event-sourced-entity/README.md

-# maven-archetype-akkasls
+# maven-archetype-akkasls-event-sourced-entity

 ![Test](https://github.com/lightbend/akkaserverless-maven-archetype/workflows/Test/badge.svg)

 This archetype can be used to generate a project suitable for the general development of [event-sourced](https://martinfowler.com/eaaDev/EventSourcing.html) and Value-based entities using [Akka Serverless](https://www.lightbend.com/akka-serverless).

-**The Maven project created from the archetype will contain a Value entity protobuf definition.**
+**The Maven project created from the archetype will contain an Event Sourced entity protobuf definition.**

 The archetype is located at Lightbend's Maven repository.
 Please ensure that your Maven's `settings.xml` file points at `repo.lightbend.com`.
 Here are the repository